Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

 We next repeat the preceding analysis, but now including hydrodynamic dispersion (figure~\ref{fig:delta-chi-maps}).
 Both $\delta$ and $\chi$ are greatly enhanced by dispersion relative to the results in figure~\ref{fig:delta-chi-diff} across much of the range of $T$.
 Recall that the strength of dispersion is expected to scale with $A/T$.
-For very slow loading ($T>12\pi$), the contribution of dispersion is negligible relative to that of diffusion and the values of $\delta$ and $\chi$ converge toward their values without dispersion.
+For very slow loading ($T\gtrsim{}12\pi$), the contribution of dispersion is negligible relative to that of diffusion and the values of $\delta$ and $\chi$ converge toward their values without dispersion.
 As $T$ decreases, the contribution of dispersion grows and increasingly dominates over diffusion, reaching a peak around $T\approx0.1\pi$.
 For these parameters, the values of $\delta$ in the peak region are almost one order of magnitude larger than without dispersion (cf. figure~\ref{fig:delta-chi-diff}).
-As $T$ further decreases, $\delta$ and $\chi$ instead begin to decrease and again approach their values without dispersion for very fast loading ($T<~0.01\pi$).
-Across the full range of $T$ where dispersion dominates, $\delta$ and $\chi$ increase with $A$.
+Across the full range of $T$ where dispersion dominates, $\delta$ and $\chi$ increase with $A$, as should be expected from figure~\ref{fig:flux-A}(i): The relative velocity in the interior increases monotonically with $A$.
+As $T$ further decreases, $\delta$ and $\chi$ instead begin to decrease and for very fast loading ($T\lesssim{}0.01\pi$) approach their values without dispersion.
 This trend can be linked to the impact of $T$ on the ratio of $|v_f - v_s|$ at $x=1-l$, shown in figure~\ref{fig:flux-T}(i): for faster loading, the deformation is increasingly localised near the piston and the region occupied by the solutes is increasingly not engaged.
-We examine these observations in more detail in figure~\ref{fig:delta-local}, by plotting the evolution of $\delta$ throughout the loading time for a fixed amplitude and for several periods between $T=0.03\pi$ and $T=0.8\pi$, thus spanning the peaks in figure~\ref{fig:delta-chi-maps}.
+We examine these observations in more detail in figure~\ref{fig:delta-local}, by plotting the evolution of $\delta$ throughout the loading time for a fixed amplitude and for several periods between $T=0.03\pi$ and $T=0.8\pi$, thus spanning the peak in figure~\ref{fig:delta-chi-maps}.
 In all cases, $\delta$ exhibits oscillations with period $T$ on top of a roughly Fickian growth.
 As $T$ decreases, these oscillations decrease in magnitude as they increase in frequency, consistent with the deformation being increasingly localised at the left.
 The overall rate of spreading increases as $T$ decreases from $0.8\pi$ to $0.1\pi$, for which the increase in frequency leads to a net increase in dispersive flux despite the decrease in magnitude (see figure \ref{fig:flux-T}).
 As $T$ decreases further, the decrease in local magnitude begins to dominate the increase in frequency and the rate of spreading instead slows (see again figure \ref{fig:flux-T}).